-She is a whirling dervish, a minx, a thief, but she is also the love of my life….In the last few months, Children’s Hospital of Philadelphia’s Genetics Department, under Dr. Ian Krantz. has made miraculous breakthroughs in the sequencing of Leta’s DNA.
-They have unraveled her genes and uncovered a rare syndrome that only 2 other children in the world share with her.
-Leta’s condition stems from a gene mutation that is believed to play a major role in the world of gene sequencing because it is considered to be a “master switch” gene.
-Like a coxswain in a crew race that steers the boat, and coordinates the power and rhythm of the rowers. this gene tells the other genes what to do to develop properly.
-But Leta’s master switch gene got off course somehow.
+In 2012, Children’s Hospital of Philadelphia’s Genetics Department, under Dr. Ian Krantz. made a miraculous breakthrough in the sequencing of Leta’s DNA.
+CHOP unraveled her genes and uncovered a rare syndrome that at the time only 2 other children in the world shared with her.
+There are now 8 kids with CHOPS Syndrome.
+The CHOPS gene mutation is on the Aff4 gene and is believed to play a major role in the world of gene sequencing.
+This gene is considered to be a “master switch” gene.
+Like a coxswain in a crewboat, It tells the other genes what to do to navigate properly.
+Somehow, Leta’s master switch gene got off course.

 CHOPS Syndrome is an acronym for the following traits:

 (C) cognitive,(H)heart defects,(O) obesity, (P)pulmonary, and (S) short stature.

 Dr. Ian Krantz and his team at The Childrens Hospital of Philadelphia believe that this discovery has huge implications for genetic research, cancer research and beyond.
 If you are reading this blog, I hope you will join us in our journey of discovery for Leta and for all future children diagnosed with CHOPS Syndrome that will be born tomorrow.